 Mr. Sérgio Silva Monteiro, Portuguese State Secretary for Infrastructure, Transport and Communications, concluded the seminar with his Keynote Speech: "Rail standardisation of procedures in Europe is not fully fletched, whereas in air space there is a single management at European level.
 Even if the temptation of protectionism is strong, there is a need to make sure that there is a true single rail market in procedures.

-We need to try to ensure investment in signalling, telecom, safety and security, providing increasing incentives, and standardised railways will bring more passengers and goods for the rail network.
+We need to try to ensure investment in signalling, telecom, safety and security, providing increasing incentives, and standardised railways will bring more passengers.